polyaxon/polyaxon/site/integrations/mailgun.md

 ## Start by creating a mailgun account

-[mailgun](https://www.mailgun.com/sending-email) makes it easy to setup an outgoing email.
+[mailgun](https://www.mailgun.com/sending-email) makes it easy to set up an outgoing email.
 It has a generous free tier that we recommend you checking out.

 ## Add your Email notification using mailgun to Polyaxon deployment config